DeKu7098/Spotify-Clone/README.md

 &nbsp;
 # Pre-requisites ✅
 - Add your Spotify client ID & secret to a `.env` file in root using the environment variables `REACT_APP_SPOTIFY_CLIENT_ID` and `REACT_APP_SPOTIFY_CLIENT_SECRET`
-  - Note. **Never add this type of config to version control.
-This would usually come from your build server.**

 &nbsp;
 # Requirements 📖